ankitp544/nadir-care/TESTING_GUIDE.md

 - The backend must be running before testing the app
 - Use `10.0.2.2` for emulator, your computer's IP for physical devices
-- GenAI features require OpenAI API key (optional - app will work without it using mock data)
+- GenAI features require Anthropic API key (optional - app will work without it using mock data)
 - For production, update CORS settings in `backend/main.py`